scrtlabs/protocol/docs/source/SubsystemArchitecture.rst

 4. Surface calls Enigma’s Attestation service to verify the quote.
 This service internally stores an SPID certificate.
-It passes the SPID and the quote to Intel’s Remote Attestation Server to request a report which formally verifies the quote (see `Attestation <#attestation>`__ for the verification flow of this report).
+It passes the SPID and the quote to Intel’s Remote Attestation Server to request a report that formally verifies the quote (see `Attestation <#attestation>`__ for the verification flow of this report).